Kyohei-Sakai/Gemini/README.md

   <img src="./Resources/circle-vertical.gif">
 </p>

-A animation is like circle rotation.
+An animation moves in a circle.
 You can change `circleRadius` and `CircleRotationDirection`.

 ```swift
 collectionView.gemini